Privacy policy

 verify the identity of Internet users;

-send information and contact the Internet user, including by e-mail, telephone and push notification;
+send information and contact the Internet User, including by e-mail, telephone and push notification;

-Targeting advertising content;
+target advertising content;

-avoid any illicit or illegal activity;
+avoid any illicit or illegal activity ;

 send information on current events.

-4.3.3 Legal basis for the treatment
+4.3.3 Legal basis for processing

-The data collected during browsing has as its legal basis the legitimate interest of the "publisher", namely to carry out an analysis of behaviour on the Site and to obtain improved security and operation of the Site.
+The legal basis for the data collected during browsing is the legitimate interest of the "publisher", namely to analyse behaviour on the Site and to improve the security and operation of the Site.

-Personal data collected during browsing is kept for a reasonable period of time necessary for the proper administration of the Site and for a maximum of 12 months.
+Personal data collected during browsing is kept for a reasonable period necessary for the proper administration of the Site and for a maximum of 12 months.

 4.3.6 Security and confidentiality of personal data